Substance Misuse Nurse – Band 5

 Because we’re a social enterprise, we can be more flexible in our approach.
 We also welcome innovation which helps us to deliver better care – for example, all of our community nurses use mobile working, which reduces bureaucracy and frees up time to care.
 At the same time, we align to the NHS’s Agenda for Change principles, allowing us to offer the attractive pension scheme and the same salary scales that would be expected from NHS organisations.

-Informal visits are recommended and encouraged; candidates are welcome to come for a tour of the healthcare facilities and find out more about the environment and diverse range of services we deliver to patients.
+To arrange a visit of the healthcare facilities and to find out more about the environment and the diverse range of services we deliver to patients, please contact Kirsty Hughes on 0117 372 3145.